-Whether you’re gearing up to beat the fleshy monstrosity or you have finally taken him out, you’re gonna need to know exactly what to do next.
-There’s A LOT to cover here, but I’ll give you the best guide possible in the shortest amount of time.
-I’ll even give you tips on beating some of the hardest bosses, so normal and expert mode players will both benefit.
+There’s A LOT to cover here, but I’ll quickly give you the best guide.
+I’ll even give you tips on beating some of the hardest bosses, so both normal and expert mode players will benefit.

 Unicorns and fairies abound in this biome, which can be farmed for some useful items.
-Both Corruption and Hallow spread at an alarming rate and the Corruption/Crimson can no longer be kept at bay with sunflowers.
+Both Corruption and Hallow spread alarming,ly and the Corruption/Crimson can no longer be kept at bay with sunflowers.

 New enemies and invasions can also happen during this time.
-Goblin invasions are ramped up in difficulty, and you can be invaded by pirates.
-A Solar Eclipse can also occur, which spawns Halloween type monsters like Vampires, Frankensteins, and Reapers.
-Later on in hardmode, you can get invaded by aliens, but you don’t have to worry about that yet.
+Goblin invasions are ramped up in difficulty, and pirates can invade you.
+A Solar Eclipse can also occur, which spawns Halloween-type monsters like Vampires, Frankensteins, and Reapers.
+Later in hardmode, you can get invaded by aliens, but you don’t have to worry about that yet.

-The Pwnhammer is a pretty decent weapon dropped by the Wall, but combat isn’t it’s main function.
-The Pwnhammer is able to break Demon Alters, which causes hardmode ores to spawn randomly underground.
+The Pwnhammer is a decent weapon dropped by the Wall, but combat isn’t its main function.
+The Pwnhammer can break Demon Alters, which causes hardmode ores to spawn randomly underground.

-You’ll find the bulk of these alters in the Crimson/Corruption, but some of them are randomly found throughout the world.
-As soon as you start breaking them, the world will immediately spawn a couple of Wraiths and will spawn more each time you break one.
+You’ll find the bulk of these alters in the Crimson/Corruption, but some are randomly found worldwide.
+As soon as you start breaking them, the world will spawn a couple of Wraiths and spawn more each time you break one.

 There are 3 tiers of ore that the alters spawn: